jpjones76/SeisIO.jl/docs/_build/pickle/_sources/src/Appendices/function_list.rst.txt

 **s** and **t** can be real numbers, DateTime objects, or ASCII strings.
 Expected string format is "yyyy-mm-ddTHH:MM:SS.nnn", e.g. 2016-03-23T11:17:00.333.

-.. function:: webhdr()

-Generate a Dict{String,String} to set UserAgent in web requests.

 "Safe" synchronize of start and end times of all trace data in SeisData structure ``S`` to a new structure ``U``.

 .. function:: u2d(x)